310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 We’re well-acquainted with live battles, as it’s our field of expertise.
 The current turmoil actually works in our favor.
 {% endbubble %}

-{% bubble Souma %}
+{% bubble Souma v3 %}
 Indeed.
-After all, Hasumi-dono along with the previous student council were the ones who created the “la-i-ve” battle — the “do-reem-fes” system.
+After all, Hasumi-dono along with the previous student council were the ones who created the *live* battle — the *DreamFes* system.

 It is a weapon we are quite familiar with utilizing.